List of unproven methods against COVID-19: Traditional Chinese Medicine

 China officially promotes the use of Traditional Chinese Medicine (TCM) to treat COVID-19.
 Many academic papers, such as Shi et al., have been published trying to establish the effectiveness of various decoctions such as Qingfei Paidu Decoction.
 Most of the western media hold a skeptical attitude about its effectiveness, despite many positive accounts.
 There is much ongoing research trying to identify the effective ingredients for treating COVID-19 from inspirations from the TCM methods.

 Traditional Persian Medicine

-Various studies have been conducted and reported on the effect of traditional persian medicine formulas on the SARS-CoV-2.
+Various studies have been conducted and reported on the effect of traditional Persian medicine formulas on SARS-CoV-2.
 These treatments have been studied in various clinical trials in Iran.